iPad mini 6 Problems: 5 Things You Need to Know

-Complaints about iPad mini 6 problems are starting to pickup as we push away from the tablet’s release.
+Complaints about iPad mini 6 problems are picking up as we push deeper into the year.

 iPad mini 6 users are noticing a variety of bugs and performance issues.
-Most of these problems are related to the device’s iPadOS 15 software though we’ve also seen complaints about hardware issues.
+Most of these problems are related to the device’s iPadOS 15 software though we’ve also seen complaints about the tablet’s hardware.

-It’s early so the list of iPad mini 6 problems will continue grow.
-Some of these early issues will get resolved by Apple and its partners via software updates, but we’ll continue to see issues emerge as the year goes on.
+Keep in mind, the list of iPad mini 6 problems will continue grow.
+Some of these issues will get resolved by Apple and its partners via software updates, but we’ll continue to see issues emerge as the year goes on.

 - iPad mini 6 Problems